Ang TV: Legacy

 A lot has changed during this era.
 Most of them are non showbiz personnel already.
 Some say that other Ang TV casts have started their career in the states.
 Some Ang TV talents were seen in a call center located in Ortigas and Libis.
 And some just enjoying their blessings while living a normal life.
 Yet then again these superstars changed the future of television making their show Legendary.

-In homage to Ang TV, Bodie Cruz, as a cast member of the reality show Pinoy Big Brother (Season 2), had to complete a task of beginning each of his sentences with "Esmyuskee" (play with the phrase "excuse me"), and then ending them with "Nge!"
+In homage to Ang TV, Bodie Cruz, as a cast member of the reality show Pinoy Big Brother: Season 2, had to complete a task of beginning each of his sentences with "Esmyuskee" (play with the phrase "excuse me"), and then ending them with "Nge!"
 Big Brother also featured some footage of Bodie's stint as an Ang TV kid.

 Ang TV, The Album and Ang TV: Krismas Album was released in 1994 through Ivory Music & Video (formerly Ivory Records).
 Ang TV Na!: The Homecoming followed with a release date in 1996 via Star Records.
-Due to its popularity in 1996, the franchise released a movie, Ang TV Movie: The Adarna Adventure via Star Cinema, released on October 9.

 Ang TV was re-aired again now on Jeepney TV in 2012 due to its popularity and loyalty of TV viewers.

 More recently, the Esmyuskee skit appeared in ABS-CBN's 2013 summer station ID, with former Ang TV mainstay Angelica Panganiban and the Goin Bulilit kids reciting the skit.

 The Esmyuskee skit was also used on Goin' Bulilit, with the Ang TV cast members Angelica Panganiban on September 22, 2013, and Jolina Magdangal on November 16, 2014, as special guests.